wadcom/kisarra-docs/README.md

 ### Refilling At Supply Sources

-While refilling at a supply source, if a unit cannot refill to a full tank, it will not refill at all (waiting for supplies to appear at the base).
+While refilling at a supply source, if a unit cannot refill to a full tank, it will not refill at all (waiting for supplies to appear at the source).

 Harvesters refill "automatically" when unloading Betirium at the base.